-where $A\leftrightarrow B$ means $AB=BA$.
-We highlight a connection of this theory to the Lomonosov's Invariant Subspace Theorem.
-We show that every weighted shift on $\ell_p$ with $1\leq p<\infty$ is of chain $3$.
-In particular, every non-Lomonosov operator from \cite{Hadwin} is of chain $3$.
-An example of an operator on a separable Hilbert space is given, that fails to be connected to a compact operator via a chain of any length.
+where $A\leftrightarrow B$ denotes $AB=BA$.
+We investigate this concept by identifying classes of operators that are of chain $N$ for some $N$.
+Our main result establishes that every weighted shift on $\ell_p$ ($1\leq p<\infty$) is of chain $3$, which in particular includes the class of non-Lomonosov operators studied by Hadwin et al. Furthermore, we provide an example of an operator on a separable Hilbert space that cannot be connected to a compact operator via a commuting chain of any length.